Métis Nation of Alberta

 UPCOMING EVENTS

-Dotmocracy Booths are coming to Surrey!!
+Dotmocracy Booths are coming to Edmonton Alberta!!

 NO REGISTRATION REQUIRED

-We invite you to join us for any—or all—of these events.
+We invite you to join us for any or all of these events.
 Feel free to attend as many as you’d like!
-No registration is required—just show up, and our facilitators will be ready to welcome you.
+No registration is required!
+Just show up, and our facilitators will be ready to welcome you!

 Changes in our economic, social, and environmental landscape are impacting people in Canada across all walks of life.
 Join us as we bring together community members to talk about your ideas and solutions for community development and diversification.